openlab-aux/slicer-profile-drucker-brudi/README.md

-# Slider Profile for Drucker Brudi
+# Slicer Profile for Drucker Brudi

 These files go into `~/.config/PrusaSlicer/` with the same folder structure.